noah-schroeder/reviewbook/11-Conventional-Meta-Analysis.Rmd

 >
 > ![](images/clipboard-2269174522.png){width="100%"}
 >
 > Next, we used Egger's regression test to test for funnel plot asymmetry, which was not significant (z = -0.04, p = 0.97).
-Finally, we used Rosenthal's fail safe n test to see how many null effect studies would be needed to change the overall meta-analytic effect size to be non-significant.
+Finally, we used Rosenthal's Fail Safe N test to see how many null effect studies would be needed to change the overall meta-analytic effect size to be non-significant.
 The test showed 1028 studies would be needed.
 >
 > Based on the results of these four tests, publication bias is not expected to be a significant influence on our results.